 At Marygrove, your field practicum agency is specifically selected for you by the Field Director, with your consultation, from the many and diverse agencies in the tri-county area.
 The field practicum provides you with invaluable experience and preparation for employment in entry-level social work practice.
 Because the field practicum, together with required coursework, places high demands on your time and energy in the senior year‚ advance planning is required.
 The Field Director reserves the right to delay, interrupt and/or terminate the field practicum experience.
 The Field Director may also require that you complete additional field practicum hours beyond the required 450 hours of practicum work.

-As we subscribe to and aim to cultivate the values of the social work profession, it is expected that you will respect and promote the dignity, integrity and self-determination of every person in the field agency, on campus, in the classroom and in related interactions, as well as conduct yourself according to the NASW Code of Ethics at all times.
+As we subscribe to and aim to cultivate the values of the social work profession, it is expected that you will respect and promote the dignity, integrity and self-determination of every person in the field agency, on campus, in the classroom and in related interactions, as well as conduct yourself according to the NASW Code of Ethics and the Social Work Professional Behavior Expectation Policy at all times.
 Please see the Social Work Student Handbook for more information regarding this expectation.

 SPECIAL ELEMENTS OF THE PROGRAM